Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 ## Usage

+// TODO
-TBD
+Usage TBD

 ## Options

 The Shell returns a string of HTML which can be sent to the browser.
+It supports the following options:

+### body (string)

+The page <body> contents.

 ### scriptsToLoad (array)